ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-6. What is Silhouette score, and How do we calculate it?
+Q. What is Silhouette score, and How do we calculate it?

 <details><summary><b>Answer</b></summary>